rsmith-nl/calculix-build-pastix/README.md

 ```

 Then hwloc.
-For me it was necessary to expliciy add `libexecinfo` and `libpciaccess` to
+For me it was necessary to explicitly add `libexecinfo` and `libpciaccess` to
 the configuration.
 YMMV.

 ```